amperity/amperity-docs/shared/terms.rst

 .. term-country-start

-The country that is associated with the location of an individual customer record.
+The country that is associated with the location of a customer.

 .. term-country-end